vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/15_Nuclear_Energy.md

 {{< figure src="../images/u235_fission.png" title="" class="thumbnail">}}

-Other nuclei would not break up, just accepting the new neutron and possibly converting a neutron to a proton via β- decay.
+Other nuclei would not break up, just accepting the new neutron and possibly converting a neutron to a proton via βdecay.

-Figure 15.13: Fission schematic for 235U, showing one of many possible outcomes- in this case 90Br and 144La plus two neutrons (an example case treated in detail in the text).
+Figure 15.13: Fission schematic for 235U, showing one of many possible outcomesin this case 90Br and 144La plus two neutrons (an example case treated in detail in the text).
 The intermediate state, 236U, created when 235U absorbs a neutron, is highly unstable and will spontaneously break into (always) two different-size large fragments ("daughter" nuclei) and perhaps some extra neutrons.
 Gamma rays and kinetic energy (high-velocity fragments) are also released.
 Note that at each stage, the total number of nucleons is always 236.

 When the nucleus breaks up, the pieces fly out at high speed, carrying kinetic energy that will be deposited in the local material as they bump their way to a halt.
 Gamma rays[^25] are also released.
 By catching all of this energetic output, the surrounding material gets very hot and can be used to make steam.